A System-Level Analysis of Conference Peer Review: Institutional Memory

-Thus, the acceptance policies $\ACCMAP$ and $\ACCMAP[']$ have identical acceptance probabilities for each paper quality; this makes them indistinguishable to authors.
-In particular, both acceptance policies have the same expected conference quality and review burden. \end{proof}
+The proof is given in \cref{app:proof-blackwell}.
+At a high level, the proposition holds because if $\RevSigDist$ Blackwell-dominates $\RevSigDistP$, then in the setting with $\RevSigDist$, a policy $\ACCMAP$ can perform the garbling $\gamma$ from \cref{def:blackwell} itself and then apply $\ACCMAP[']$; if $\ACCMAP[']$ is monotone, one can show that so is the resulting $\ACCMAP$.
+Thus, the tradeoff in the first setting must weakly dominate the second setting.

-For the continuous setting, the proof can be modified by replacing summation with integration.
 When the two settings have $\NumReviews > 1$ reviews drawn independently from $\RevSigDist$ and $\RevSigDistP$, respectively, where $\RevSigDist$ Blackwell-dominates $\RevSigDistP$, we can use the fact that applying the same garbling independently in each dimension gives a garbling on the $\NumReviews$-dimensional signal vectors.
 Therefore, viewing the entire vector as just one signal, the distribution in the first setting Blackwell-dominates that in the second setting, and Proposition~\ref{prop:blackwell} applies directly.
-Performing this reduction relies on the fact that Proposition~\ref{prop:blackwell} did not require informativeness of the signals.
-After all, our notion of informativeness (and monotone likelihood ratio in general) is defined only for scalar-valued signals.
+Performing this reduction relies on the fact that Proposition~\ref{prop:blackwell} did not require signals to have MLR.
+After all, the MLR property is defined only for scalar-valued signals.
 Similarly to the case of \emph{better} reviews, when \emph{more} reviews are obtained in the first setting, and the reviews in both settings are drawn from the same distribution, the signal of the combined reviews in the first setting Blackwell-dominates the signal in the second setting: this is because discarding the additional signals is easily seen to be a garbling.